haruharu91/facemesh/README.md

 So metrics like the euclidean distances between the vector spaces of the 2 face meshes can in fact detect different people.

 The photos that are the same Brady Feigl have a small euclidean distance, like if you use feigl1.jpg and feigl3.jpg or feigl2.jpg and feigl4.jpg, but comparing odd and even results in a greater euclidean distance because they are biologically distinct and just an example from baseball of doppelgängers.

+Consider this scenario: let's say Brady Feigl and Brady Feigl decide to create a rasta reggae expert who looks like them but doesn't really exist.
+They could get fake IDs made.
+Maybe the rasta guy that "neither of them knows" is French.
+They just need a dreadlock wig, maybe some pooka shells, and to study French and reggae music.
+It doesn't cause a 3rd guy to start to exist, it just means they can play the same character for you, and 2 of the 3 can be in the same room at the same time until they find a 3rd guy, also of the same complexion, hair colour, and height, to put on the pooka shells and dreadlock wig.
+Only a distinct fingerprint set indicates a distinct real person and an effort should be made to match their body with a real original birth certificate using just biometrics and to match them for a biological origin family using a biological identity standard.
+People make fake IDs and can simulate someone's existence who isn't real using performance.
+Abductions use fake IDs, too.
+There is a real need for biometric identity and for scientific measurements of biologically distinct organisms, not just a reliance on identity documents and performance.